Aditya-1729/Kalman-filter/README.md

 The code is an ipython file and I have tried to present descriptions/ mathematical formulations along the code cells.

 ## What is next
 Since Kalman filter only performs well on linear systems.
-I am excited to implement Extended and Unscented Kalman filters in the future.
+I will be implementing Extended and Unscented Kalman filters in the future.